 Extra: If you’re looking for an easy way to deposit ballast on your track I’ve previously had great success with the Ballast Spreader.
 It’s available for OO/HO and N gauges and has saved me a lot of time.

 For points, spraying PVA would lock up the point springs and moving parts.

 The approach used on Everard Junction is to carefully paint PVA between the sleepers of the point, avoiding delicate areas and then sprinkle the ballast so avoiding sensitive areas, regularly testing the points as you go.
 Glue first with a brush then sprinkle.

-I’ve used this technique on my layout points and I’ve now got flawlessly working ballasted points but if you have alternative I’d love to hear it.
+For ballasting normal track, I use this ballast spreader but this technique on my layout points and I’ve now got flawlessly working ballasted points but if you have an alternative I’d love to hear it.